-- 2.1 The Chief Executive will make an initial decision as to the most appropriate meeting a deputation should be allocated to, either a meeting of the Council or the most appropriate Committee of the Council. - 2.2 The Chief Executive will normally advise and consult with the Mayor or Committee Chair with regard to receiving deputations. - 2.3 Not more than one deputation shall be received at any one meeting of the Council or its Committees. - 2.4 When a deputation has been received at a meeting of the Council or its Committees, no further deputation from the same organisation to the same or similar effect shall be received for a period of six months. - 2.5 If a large number of deputations are outstanding there will be the option of arranging a workshopspecial meeting of in the Council Chamber for the purpose of hearing these deputations.
+- 2.1 The Chief Executive will make an initial decision as to the most appropriate meeting a deputation should be allocated to, either a meeting of the Council, a workshop in the Council Chamber, -or the most appropriate Committee of the Council.
+If a large number of requests are received, these will be assigned to a deputation workshop in the Council Chamber.
+For such workshops the media can be invited at the discretion of the Mayor. - 2.2 The Chief Executive will normally advise and consult with the Mayor or Committee Chair with regard to receiving deputations. - 2.3 Not more than one deputation shall be received at any one meeting of the Council or its Committees. - 2.4 When a deputation has been received at a meeting of the Council or its Committees, no further deputation from the same organisation to the same or similar effect shall be received for a period of six months. - 2.5 If a large number of deputations are outstanding there will be the option of arranging a workshop in the Council Chamber for the purpose of hearing

+170117 - Standing Orders - v2.0 Page 30 of 46 these deputations.
 For such workshops the media can be invited at the discretion of the Mayor.

-2.6 In relation to requests to receive an urgent deputation, the Chief Executive will consult the Mayor or appropriate Committee Chair on receiving this deputation.
+2.56 In relation to requests to receive an urgent deputation, the Chief Executive will consult the Mayor or appropriate Committee Chair on receiving this deputation.